Frequently Asked Questions

 Please note that Direct Deposit is required for payments.

-Please note that most of our tour costs are in €'s.
+Please note that most of our tour costs are in €'s for Europe and AUD for Australia.
 We reserve the right to alter the total cost due to the variance in the exchange rate.

 Single Supplements [SS] - each tour varies.
 For our Haute Route tours the price is set for SS.
 For our other tours SS is available but vary according to the length of stay, please notify ASAP if this is required.